How to Calculate Cash on Cash Return?

 5 Step Checklist Before You Buy

 Great returns start long before closing day.
-Run this checklist every time and you’ll sleep better, your investors will breathe easier, and your lender will view you as a pro.
+Run this checklist every time and you’ll sleep better, your investors will breathe easier, and your lender will treat you like a pro.

 1. Verify Rents.
 Call competing properties; demand trailing-12 statements.